We desire to live our lives in Liminal Space.

 Join us in our continued pursuit of Liminal Space in our lives.

 Approaching difficulties in a marriage or partnership can be daunting but our approach for couples therapy is one of empowerment with a focus on solutions.
-Ben and Megan take on couples seeking therapy together as a couple as this has proven to be effective for skills teaching and strengthening the relationship.

 Recovery from the disempowerment and disconnection resulting from trauma is based on the empowerment of the survivor and creation of new connections.
 Our approach to trauma therapy is to establish safety, remember and mourn the trauma and to make new meaning of it for an improved future.